uozuAho/aws-bootstrap/readme.md

 - Getting appspec wrong can mean you need to tear the entire stack down and rebuild.
 This takes ages, is there no faster way to do this?
 ECS/EKS is looking very attractive right now.

+- Nested stack parameters should be strings (?).
+When creating the nested stack in this project, I initially had the EC2AMI paramter defined as `AWS::SSM::Parameter::Value<AWS::EC2::Image::Id>` in both templates.
+This caused a 'unable to fetch parameter from parameter store' when creating the staging resource.
+Changing the parameter type to `String` in the nested stack solved the problem.
+See commit `1f54c5a`.